BlackJocker1995/uavga/README.md

 ## Deployment
-The configuration is in `Cptool.config.py` and `ModelFit.config.py`
+The configuration is in `Cptool.config.py`.

+If you want to try PX4 simulation, import toolConfig and use `toolConfig.select_mode("PX4")`

 ## Description

+`0.collect.py` start simulation to collect flight logs.

 `1.trans_bin2csv.py` transform the bin file to csv.

+`2.extract_feature.py` extract feature from csv.

+`2.feature_split.py` split the csv data for train and test.

 `2.train_Lstm.py` train a model predictor.